simogasp/tp4/BUILD.md

 The project depends on:

 - OpenGL
-- freeglut (included for ease in windows)
+- freeglut (included for ease in Windows)

 ## Windows